Ask a Question

 Travel

-There are two transfers scheduled from Tirana airport: 12:00 (midday) and 15:00 pm.
-Your flight should arrive in time to meet either of these transfers, or you'll have to pay extra for a private transfer.
-If you arrive early to spend time in Tirana city then you need to make your way back to the airport for these transfers - city pick-up is not possible.
+The nearest airport is Tirana and there are two transfers scheduled from Tirana airport each Saturday: 12:30 (midday) and 14:30 pm.
+Your hosts recommend that you land in Tirana by 14:00 latest and if you arrive early to spend time in Tirana city then you need to make your way back to the airport for these transfers - city pick-up is not possible.
+The distance is 225 km and the duration is around 3 hours.

 Private transfers from Tirana airport are also available outside of these set times and at an additional cost.

 Alternatively, you can fly cheaply to the island of Corfu (with Ryan Air for example) and then take a boat across to Saranda port.
-If you would like a copy of the Ferry times please ask the office.
-Please note the time difference between Albania and Greece (1 hour).
-The transfer from Saranda port to the ride start takes c.
-1 hour.
+There are also two scheduled transfer times from Saranda ferry port, planned to coincide with the ferry timetables - please enquire for details.

 Testimonials